 Step 2.
 Deposit money

 Another advantage of trading IOTA is that you can deposit Fiat money (USD, GBP, EUR etc.).
-This isn’t always an option when buying IOTA – some exchanges require you to purchase using Bitcoin.
+This isn’t always an option when trying to buy MIOTA – some exchanges require you to purchase using Bitcoin.

 Step 3.
 Decide how you’d like to trade

 There are two methods to trade cryptocurrencies: CFDs (Contract For Difference) or Spread Betting.
 Both methods essentially entail speculating on the price movements of your chosen currency.
-If you aren’t sure which option to go for we recommend researching the differences between spreads and CFDs.
+If you aren’t sure which option to go for we recommend researching the differences between spreads and CFDs using our cryptocurrency courses.

 Step 4.
 Start trading